Key course information

 Apply for this course

-With access to the best equine facilities in the area, links to local and national industry providers and blue-chip events such as the Badminton Horse Trials, an Equine course with us could transform your dream into your career.
-You’ll spend two days a week honing your riding skills in the arena at local equestrian centres.
-While there, you’ll increase your confidence and skill in handling, grooming and tacking up horses during hands-on practical lessons, and gain daily industry experience performing routine yard duties.
-Your learning at the yard will be reinforced by lessons with our experienced lecturers, whose industry links will help you find the perfect industry placement and make your ambitions reality.
+Are you ready to take your passion for the equine industry to the next level?
+With access to the best facilities in the area, links to local and national industry providers and blue-chip events such as the Badminton Horse Trials, an equine course at Lackham could transform your dream into your career.
+You’ll spend two days a week honing your riding skills in the arena at local equestrian centres and your learning at the yard will be reinforced by lessons with our experienced lecturers, whose industry links will help you find the perfect industry placement and make your ambitions reality.

 What will I learn?

-4 GCSEs at grade A*-C or including English, Maths and Science (or equivalent)
+• 4 GCSEs at grade 4 or above, including English, maths and science (or equivalent).

 Study, Assessment and Qualifications

-City & Guilds Level 3 Advanced Technical Extended Diploma in Horse Management (1080).
+The final qualification will be a City & Guilds Level 3 Advanced Technical Extended Diploma in Horse Management.

 An Industry Placement is a fundamental part of this course.
 An Industry Placement gives you the opportunity to gain valuable skills and experience for your future.
 You will be supported throughout your placement by our dedicated Work Placement Team.